 Lotto America Rules

-Make sure you know all the rules of Lotto America before you start playing, in order to avoid any unpleasant surprises when it comes time to claim your winnings.
+Make sure you know all the Lotto America rules and regulations before you start playing, in order to avoid any unpleasant surprises when it comes time to claim your winnings.
 This page covers all the important points you need to know to play Lotto America within the rules; head over to the How to Play page if you want to find out how to enter an upcoming draw.

 Playing Lotto America